Fund transfers

 Note that the network you select for the token in step 5 must match the transfer network you choose on the exchange.

-This feature is available for the following blockchains (networks): Arbitrum, Avalanche C-Chain, BNB Beacon Chain, BNB Smart Chain, Ethereum, Ethereum Classic, Ethereum Fair, Ethereum PoW, Fantom Opera, Gnosis Chain, Optimistic Ethereum, Polygon, RSK, Solana, Tron.
-If the required network/token is not in the "Manage tokens" section or in the above list, then this token/network is not yet supported by the wallet, and its transfer to the wallet is impossible.
+This feature is available for the following blockchains (networks): Arbitrum, Avalanche C-Chain, BNB Beacon Chain, BNB Smart Chain, Ethereum, Ethereum Classic, EthereumFair, Ethereum PoW, Fantom Opera, Gnosis Chain, Optimistic Ethereum, Polygon, RSK, Solana, TRON, Kava EVM and Cronos.
+If the required network/token is not in the "Manage tokens" section or in the above list, then this token/network is not yet supported by the wallet, and it cannot be transferred to wallets.

 To create a custom token, choose the "Manage tokens" section in the Tangem app, then tap on the "+" icon in the upper right corner of the token list.
-To add a token, you need the following inputs:

 1. The token's smart contract address.
-The address can usually be found on coinmarketcap.com or in the Explorer (browser) of the corresponding blockchain.
+The address can usually be found on coinmarketcap.com or in the explorer (browser) of the corresponding blockchain.

-2. The network on which you want to add the token.
-The Tangem app offers the following networks: Arbitrum, Avalanche C-Chain, BNB Beacon Chain, BNB Smart Chain, Ethereum, Ethereum Classic, Ethereum Fair, Ethereum PoW, Fantom Opera, Gnosis Chain, Optimistic Ethereum, Polygon, RSK, Solana, and Tron.
+2. The network where you want to add the token.
+The Tangem app offers the following networks: Arbitrum, Avalanche C-Chain, BNB Beacon Chain, BNB Smart Chain, Ethereum, Ethereum Classic, EthereumFair, Ethereum PoW, Fantom Opera, Gnosis Chain, Optimistic Ethereum, Polygon, RSK, Solana, TRON, Kava EVM and Cronos.

 4. Decimals determine the value into which one token can be split for transactions.
-This value can be found in the token overview in the Explorer of the corresponding blockchain.
+This value can be found in the token overview in the explorer of the corresponding blockchain.

 5. BIP44 coin type.
 For this operation, "Default" is usually selected.

-For example, to add BinaryX (BNX) token on the BNB Smart Chain network, you need to fill in the fields as follows:
+For example, to add the BinaryX (BNX) token on the BNB Smart Chain network, you need to fill in the fields as follows:

-You can see this contract address in the Contracts section at the link.
+1. Contract address: 0x8C851d1a123Ff703BD1f9dabe631b69902Df5f97 You can see this contract address in the “Contracts” section via the link.

 2. Network: BNB Smart Chain.